nolafs/marmalade-holding/site/content/faqs/monopoly.md

       game is rock solid.
 Please bear with us while we track down these issues, and thank you in advance for your patience.
     question: The game keeps freezing
+  - answer: >-
+      We are aware that some players are experiencing an issue where Online games skip the lobby stage and go straight into the game, but there are no players and the game never starts.
+We apologise to all players who have encountered this issue.
+Rest assured that we are trying our hardest to track down the cause of this issue and fix it.
+    question: Online games do not begin properly
+  - answer: >-
+      We are aware that currently Online games are not very tolerant of poor connection issues or briefly leaving the app.
+We are working on enabling players to reconnect to Online games after a brief period of connection loss or app suspension.
+This will be rolled out in an update soon, along with many other cool new features.
+    question: I get disconnected from Online games very easily
+  - answer: >-
+      We can assure you that the game's chance mechanics (dice rolls, cards, etc) are completely random and luck-based.
+Rigged games are unfair and no fun, and our goal as game developers is always to deliver the best gaming experience possible.
+We know that sometimes it can feel like the AI get all the breaks, but this really is pure chance - we’d have nothing to gain by making the AI cheat!

+      Regarding difficulty - we are aware that some players are finding even Easy AI too hard, and we are continuing to tweak its behaviour (in terms of strategy and trading behaviour) to make it easier.
+    question: The game is too hard - is it rigged?
+  - answer: >-
+      Yes, we are currently investigating adding statistics to the game as part of a future update, along with many other exciting features and improvements.
+    question: Will you add statistics to the game?
+  - answer: >-
+      We are aware that some players are experiencing frustration with the speed of the game in Single Player mode.
+We have already updated the game to allow players to dismiss UI elements (e.g. Chance cards) by tapping, and to speed up token movement, and we will continue to speed up the game wherever we can.
+    question: The game is too slow
+  - answer: >-
+      Please make sure that all players have updated to the latest version of the app.
+You can check the version number on the Settings screen.
+If players are on different versions, they will be unable to join a lobby together.
+    question: >-
+      Play With Friends says “Invalid Code” even though I entered the code correctly
 ---